DTrejo/dtrejo.github.io/how-to-buy-and-cook-steak.md

 - Use tongs to turn the steak on its side.
 You'll want a good crispiness on all sides.
 - Don't grab too hard—you don't want the juices to escape.
 - Poke the steak with your finger.
 It should be firm.
-  - Don't cut into it yet— this will release the tasty juices.
+  - Don't cut into it yet—this will release the tasty juices.
 - Take it off the heat, put it on an unheated grill, and let it rest for 2 minutes.
-- Heat your plates on the burner, on the lowest heat.
+- Heat your (empty) plates by putting a tiny bit of water on them, microwaving them, then pouring off the water.
   You don't want cold plates sapping the heat from your perfectly cooked steak.

 WHILE THE STEAK IS RESTING, CHOOSE YOUR ADVENTURE: